-Stanley E. Grogg, DO, is an associate dean of clinical research and a professor of pediatrics at Oklahoma State University Center for Health Sciences College of Osteopathic Medicine in Tulsa, and formerly served as medical director of clinical research and interim president and dean of the college of osteopathic medicine.
+Stanley E. Grogg, DO, is a professor emeritus of pediatrics at Oklahoma State University Center for Health Sciences College of Osteopathic Medicine in Tulsa, and formerly served as medical director of clinical research and interim president and dean of the college of osteopathic medicine.

 Dr. Grogg is versed on children’s health issues, including immunizations, childhood obesity and attention deficit hyperactivity disorder.
 He has been interviewed numerous times by Tulsa World for pediatric stories as well as by local TV and radio stations.

-Dr. Grogg earned his osteopathic medical degree from the Kirksville (Mo.)
-College of Osteopathic Medicine - A.T.
+Dr. Grogg earned his osteopathic medical degree from the Kirksville (Missouri) College of Osteopathic Medicine - A.T.
 Still University.
-He completed a rotating internship at Still Hospital in Jefferson City, Mo., and his pediatric residency at Oklahoma State University – Medical Center.
+He completed a rotating internship at Still Hospital in Jefferson City, Missouri, and his pediatric residency at Oklahoma State University – Medical Center.
 Dr. Grogg is a fellow of the American Academy of Pediatrics and the American College of Osteopathic Pediatricians.

 To schedule an interview with an expert source, please call (800) 621-1773, ext.
 8291, or email email@example.com.